Microsoft/azure-docs.hu-hu/articles/virtual-machines/workloads/sap/large-instance-high-availability-rhel.md

     + primary-SAPHana_HR2_00 : 100
     ```

-6. Hozzon létre egy virtuális IP-cím erőforrást.
+6. Virtuális IP-cím erőforrás létrehozása.

     ```
     Cluster will contain Virtual IP address in order to reach the Primary instance of SAP HANA.
 Below is example command to create IPaddr2  resource with IP 10.7.0.84/24